ATTENTION ALL ARTISTS WHO HAVE SUBMITTED TO GENESIS:

 12. Cain and Abel: The First Murder

-Any questions: contact the curator Joel Silverstein at email@example.com
+Any questions: contact curator Goldie Gross at email@example.com

 Painting, Drawing, Graphics, New Media, Photography.
 Maximum size 48” x 36”.
 Sculpture: Size & Weight Restrictions Contingent Upon Venue.